-The new Dogwood Lodge facility will consist of 150 residential care beds for people with complex care needs.
-It will replace the existing 113 Dogwood Lodge beds and 37 complex care beds currently located in other VCH facilities.
-The design includes five bariatric beds, approximately 28 Special Care Unit (SCU) beds and has flexibility to provide respite, care for people with ventilator/tracheotomy needs and support for palliative and/or end-of-life care.
+The new Dogwood Lodge facility will replace the existing 113 Dogwood Lodge beds with 150 residential care beds for older adults with complex care needs.
+The design includes five bariatric beds, approximately 28 Special Care Unit rooms for people with ventilator/tracheotomy needs and has flexibility to provide respite, care and support for palliative and/or end-of-life care.
 This new, six floor facility will provide 24-hour nursing care, supporting residents to live safely, with dignity in a home-like setting.

-The facility design was developed in collaboration with the Dogwood Residents and Family and the City of Vancouver Seniors Advisory Committee.
-It reflects priorities for access to outdoor spaces, private rooms, small homes and in-home dining.
+The facility design was developed in collaboration with the Dogwood Family Council and the City of Vancouver Seniors Advisory Committee.
+It reflects best practices for neighbourhood models, and priorities for access to outdoor spaces, private rooms, small homes and in-home dining.

 As stated in the VCH Complex Residential Care Developments Design Guidelines, the vision is to provide "caring environments that nurture the holistic well-being of clients, support relationships and community, and encourage the growth and development of both residents and staff."
 Planning for the new Dogwood Lodge is focused on: